 15. Get better sleep

-If you’re a card-carrying member of our sleep-deprived society, you’ll be delighted to learn that by developing a regular cycling schedule you can also improve the length and quality of your sleep.
+Suppose you’re a card-carrying member of our sleep-deprived society.
+In that case, you’ll be delighted to learn that by developing a regular cycling schedule, you can also improve the length and quality of your sleep.
 Regular riding synchronizes circadian rhythms that have been proven to help reduce the stress hormones that are often the culprits behind lousy sleeping patterns.

 Social benefits of cycling

 16. Improve your sex life

 We’re spreading the good news that sex and cycling are a sublime match.
 “In men, regular exercise appears to be a natural Viagra: It’s associated with a lower risk of erectile problems.
 Research on women found that those who are physically active report greater sexual desire, arousal, and satisfaction than women who are sedentary.”